 When you have cloudy water or a visible patch of algae in your pool, things have already gotten out of control.
 Sure, you can fix it, but ideally, you’ll want to pay attention to even minuscule amounts before they spread too much simply to make your life easier.

-Once you’ve figured out which algae it is, a professional will tell you what the best treatment is – usually, chlorine, brushing, and pool shocks are involved – and help you do it so that you don’t leave anything out.
+Once you’ve figured out which algae it is, a professional will tell you what the best treatment is – usually, chlorine, brushing, and pool shock is involved – and help you do it so that you don’t leave anything out.
 If you leave out any step or do not attack all surfaces, chances are you will soon have to deal with another, even larger infestation.

 Be sure to check out the rest of our blogs in this 5 part Pool Algae Series.